top of page

 Pooh waddled up to me, looking unusually serious for a bear with a sweet tooth.

-Now, Pooh and I have had these chats before — because he knows my story.
-How I struggled for 20 years with Bipolar, Alcoholism, Anxiety Disorders and PTSD.
-This left me feeling so powerless that I tried to end my life.
-But in that dark time, I discovered something life-changing: Mental health is the key to overcoming any challenge.
+Now, Pooh and I have had these kinds of talks before — because he knows my story.
+He knows I struggled for 20 years with Bipolar, Alcoholism, Anxiety Disorders and PTSD.
+Those challenges left me feeling so powerless that I even tried to end my life.

 And in this moment with Piglet, I knew exactly what could help him slow his racing thoughts and ease his anxiety.
-It’s one of my go-to tools from my book 84 Mental Health Warrior Tools.

 How to Use the "Swerve" Tool

-The “Swerve” is a simple yet powerful mental health tool from my book 84 Mental Health Warrior Tools.
+The “Swerve” Tool is a simple yet powerful mental health tool from my book 84 Mental Health Warrior Tools.
 It’s designed to help stop racing thoughts, out-of-control anxiety and those never-ending negative loops that hijack your peace.

 By using just one small word — SWERVE — you can interrupt the mental chaos and get back in the driver’s seat of your emotions.

-As Pooh and Piglet leaned in, ears perked and tails twitching (okay, mostly Piglet’s), I broke it down step by step:
+As Pooh and Piglet leaned in, ears perked and tails twitching — okay, mostly Piglet’s — I broke it down step by step:

 Step 1: Recognize the Onset of Racing Thoughts or Anxiety

-Notice the first signs of spin-up — tight chest, fast thoughts, the “here we go” feeling.
-Think storm clouds gathering: you can’t stop the rain, but you can grab your emotional umbrella.
+Think storm clouds gathering: you can’t stop every drop of rain, but you can grab your emotional umbrella.

-Step 2: Say “Swerve” (Out Loud or Silently)
+Step 2: Say “Swerve” — Out Loud or Silently

 When your thoughts start speeding toward a crash, say the word: “Swerve.”
-Whisper it, think it, mouth it — doesn’t matter.
-The word is your pattern-interrupt that bumps your brain onto a safer lane.

 Step 3: Pause and Regroup

-This pause is your power move.
 Take one slow breath.
 Feel your feet on the ground.
-Like Pooh deciding between one jar of honey or two — you choose to stop reacting and start regrouping.
+Like Pooh deciding between one jar of honey or two, you choose to stop reacting and start responding.

 Step 4: Assess and Decide

-From this calmer headspace, you can now choose what comes next.
-Maybe it’s taking a walk, texting a friend, or reminding yourself of the truth behind the fear.
+Maybe it’s taking a walk, texting a friend or reminding yourself of the truth behind the fear.
 You might not be able to avoid every pitfallbut you can choose a wiser path through it.

 Pooh’s ears perked up and Piglet’s little paws fidgeted with anticipation.
 They were so ready that we walked through three real-life examples of how to use the Swerve Tool — each one showing how to flip racing thoughts into Warrior control.